 Don't Forget Haiku 4.5

-Claude Haiku 4.5 delivers Sonnet 4-level coding performance (73% SWE-bench) at one-third the cost ($1 input, $5 output per million tokens).
-This positions between Sonnet 4.5 and Kimi K2 in both price and performance.
+Claude Haiku 4.5 hits Sonnet 4-level coding scores (73% SWE-bench) at one-third the cost ($1 input, $5 output per million tokens).
+It sits between Sonnet 4.5 and Kimi K2 in both price and accuracy.

 The Hybrid Approach: My Recommendation